coldfire05b/admissioncoddfat/TechFellowAdmissionStatus.md

 Thank you for getting in touch regarding the status of your application.

 We do understand your concern that it really took some time to give you an update since the process for admission usually takes 3 - 4 weeks.
-Based on our records, your Tech Fellow admission status is:
+Based on our records, your admission status is:

 - ***[put admission status here]***
   - *[elaborate details here]*